vuejs/vue-cli/docs/guide/README.md

 ### CLI Plugins

-CLI Plugins are npm packages that provide optional features to your Vue CLI projects, such as Babel/TypeScript trasnpilation, ESLint integration, unit testing, and end-to-end testing.
+CLI Plugins are npm packages that provide optional features to your Vue CLI projects, such as Babel/TypeScript transpilation, ESLint integration, unit testing, and end-to-end testing.
 It's easy to spot a Vue CLI plugin as their names start with either `@vue/cli-plugin-` (for built-in plugins) or `vue-cli-plugin-` (for community plugins).

 When you run the `vue-cli-service` binary inside your project, it automatically resolves and loads all CLI Plugins listed in your project's `package.json`.